What is PMS?

 Why do you get PMS?

-We are not 100% sure why women experience PMS, but mostly it’s thought to be caused by the high levels of the hormone progesterone which is at its peak at the end of your cycle.
+We are not 100% sure why we experience PMS, but mostly it’s thought to be caused by the high levels of the hormone progesterone which is at its peak at the end of your cycle.
 At the start of a new cycle – when we get our periods – progesterone is low again and PMS symptoms subside.
 So in theory, PMS is a natural part of the menstrual cycle and is simply our bodies responding to those hormonal changes.

 Ways to manage PMS